simonpercivall/cookiecutter-pypackage/README.rst

 cookiecutter-pypackage
 ======================

 Cookiecutter template for a Python package.
-See https://github.com/audreyr/cookiecutter.
+See `simonpercivall/cookiecutter-pypackage`_.

+Forked from `audreyr/cookiecutter-pypackage`_.

 * Free software: BSD license
 * Vanilla testing setup with `unittest` and `python setup.py test`